-Control Description + Add Widget Allows you to add a widget to the current section.
+Control Description + Add Widget Allows you to a Allows you to add a widget to the current section.
 0 Delete Widget Removes widget from the current section. ii .
 Move Widget Allows you to move the widget within a section.

 Common Controls